 1.Bouquet Wraps:(See photos) The Bridal Bouquet has always been such a cherished piece to the bride’s attire.
 Some brides like it to be subtle and elegant; while others prefer it to be bold and edgy.
 The Bridal Bouquet is such an import accessory , and should be treated as such!
 Whether you’re planning a subtle white bouquet or a vibrant Fuchsia- MAKE A STATEMENT and make it your Own!

--Turn your Satin Ribbon on your stem into a Keepsake; have a calligrapher print your vows or a special quote on it prior to your wedding.Make sure that you use a high quality ribbon (Midori).If you don’t want to purchase the ribbon yourself, ask your florist.(Calligraphy: Wendy Ware Designer)
+-Turn your Satin Ribbon on your stem into a Keepsake; have a calligrapher print your vows or a special quote on it prior to your wedding with a Foam Board Printing service to have a special detail at your wedding, also as souvenirs for the guests.Make sure that you use a high quality ribbon (Midori).If you don’t want to purchase the ribbon yourself, ask your florist.(Calligraphy: Wendy Ware Designer)

 -Add a beautiful Broach: Does your grandmother have something in her jewelry that you can use?
 Or perhaps you can get help at adinasjewels.com.
 An antique can make holding your bouquet more sentimental and important.

 -Add different fabrics around the stems to match or accent the dresses.